-WASHINGTON (AP) -- Average U.S. rates on fixed mortgages fell sharply this week and moved closer to historic lows, keeping home-buying and refinancing attractive.
+WASHINGTON (AP) -- Average U.S. rates on fixed mortgages fell closer this week to their historic lows, making homeownership more affordable and refinancing more attractive.

-Mortgage buyer Freddie Mac said Thursday that the average rate for the 30-year fixed loan fell to 3.43 percent from 3.54 percent last week.
-That's near the 3.31 percent reached in November, which was the lowest on records dating to 1971.
+Mortgage buyer Freddie Mac says the average rate for the 30-year fixed loan dipped to 3.41 percent from 3.43 percent last week.
+That's not far from the 3.31 percent rate reached in November, which was the lowest on records dating back to 1971.

-The average rate on the 15-year fixed mortgage dipped to 2.65 percent from 2.74 percent last week.
-That's slightly above the record low of 2.63 percent, also reached in November.
+The average rate on the 15-year fixed mortgage slipped to 2.64 percent from 2.65 percent the previous week.
+That nearly matches the record low of 2.63 percent, also reached in November.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country on Monday through Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average rate on a one-year adjustable-rate mortgage edged down to 2.62 percent from 2.63 percent last week.
-The fee for one-year adjustable-rate loans slipped to 0.3 point from 0.4.
+The average rate on a one-year adjustable-rate mortgage ticked up to 2.63 percent from 2.62 percent last week.
+The fee for one-year adjustable-rate loans rose to 0.4 point, up from 0.3.

 The average rate on a five-year adjustable-rate mortgage fell to 2.60 percent from 2.62 percent.
 The fee held at 0.5 point.